AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-embed-api/howtos_comments.md

-This API updates a single existing annotation in the PDF, including the parameter `bodyValue`, parameters `font` and `color` under `stylesheet`, as well as other parameters under `selector` such as, `strokeColor`, `strokeWidth`, `boundingBox` and `inkList`.
+This API updates a single existing annotation in the PDF, including the parameter `bodyValue`, parameters `font` and `color` under `stylesheet`, as well as other parameters under `selector` such as `strokeColor`, `strokeWidth`, `boundingBox` and `inkList`.

 This API takes the annotation data containing the updated parameters,